TheShermanTanker/pypy/pypy/doc/faq.rst

 This really depends on your code.
 For pure Python algorithmic code, it is very fast.
 For more typical Python programs we generally are 3 times the speed of CPython 2.7.
-You might be interested in our `benchmarking site`_ and our :ref:`jit documentation <rpython:jit>`.
+You might be interested in our `benchmarking site`_

 `Your tests are not a benchmark`_: tests tend to be slow under PyPy because they run exactly once; if they are good tests, they exercise various corner cases in your code.
-This is a bad case for JIT compilers.
-Note also that our JIT has a very high warm-up cost, meaning that any program is slow at the beginning.
-If you want to compare the timings with CPython, even relatively simple programs need to run *at least* one second, preferrably at least a few seconds.
-Large, complicated programs need even more time to warm-up the JIT.

 .. _benchmarking site: https://speed.pypy.org